-This past March I took advantage of a great excuse to explore Europe: Fearless Photographers offers a yearly photography conference in different European cities and this year’s conference was in Porto, Portugal.
+In March of 2016, I took advantage of a great excuse to explore Europe: Fearless Photographers offers a yearly photography conference in different European cities and this year’s conference was in Porto, Portugal.
 I was excited to attend what turned out to be an incredibly inspiring and enriching experience.
-I met some incredibly loving and adventurous people who I look forward to a future adventures with, drank on the streets until 4 AM with them one night, wandered the iconic city for hours on end every day taking photos of vibrantly colored buildings and it’s beautiful traditional azulejo, the ceramic blue tiles that adorn many of it’s historical buildings, discovered a love of expensive port and ate like a king.
+I met some incredibly loving and gregarious people who I look forward to future adventures with, drank on the streets until 4 AM with them one night, and wandered the iconic city for hours on end every day taking photos of vibrantly colored buildings and its beautiful traditional azulejo, the ceramic blue tiles that adorn many of its historical buildings.
+I discovered a love of expensive port and ate like a king.
 Porto’s people are unvaryingly calm and collected: they have soothing voices with evenly paced pronunciation that makes you feel incredibly tranquil in their presence.
+Here is my personal Porto travel guide and all the reasons Porto is STILL to this day (this post was updated in Feb 2023) in my top 3 travel destinations in the world.

 Porto won me over in every way from head to toe.
 It is everything I want in a vacation destination: unbelievably charming, affordable, and engaging.
 I could easily spend weeks in this city and never tire of wandering it’s streets.
 Here’s a mini Porto travel guide of navigating this beautiful city.